sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    your ``HOME`` directory if it doesn't exist.

-       The directory where you built Sage is NOT hardcoded into any part of .
+       The directory where you built Sage is NOT hardcoded.
 You should be able to safely move or rename that directory.
-       (It's a bug if this is not the case - unfortunately there is one bug which hasn't yet been fixed along these lines, namely the PARI install hard-codes the location of the "galois data" files.
+(It's a bug if this is not the case --- unfortunately there is one bug which hasn't yet been fixed along these lines, namely the PARI install hard-codes the location of the "galois data" files.
 Fixes welcome!)